-1. Applying for a place in Year R (FS2)
+- 1. Applying for a place in Year R (FS2) - 2.
+Admission to a reception class will be in accordance with the County Council's Admissions Policy for community and controlled infant and primary schools.

-2. Admission to a reception class will be in accordance with the County Council's Admissions Policy for community and controlled infant and primary schools.
 Admission to a nursery unit/school does not constitute any right of entry to the nearest local school, and places will be allocated according to that school's admissions policy.
 Parents have the right not to send their children to school until the beginning of the term following their fifth birthday.
 Only in exceptional circumstances can children remain in the nursery beyond the normal admission date for reception classes (i.e. the September of the school year concerned).
-For those parents who have chosen for their child's start at school until later in the academic year, there is no guarantee that there will still be a place available in the nursery school for them.
+For those parents who have chosen for their child to decelerate their child's admission to school for a whole year or defer their child's start at school until later in the academic year, there is no guarantee that there will still be a place available in the nursery school for them.
 Please discuss such plans with us as soon as possible.
 Schools and those with parental responsibility for a child: (Guidance from the Department for Education)